 Dougald worked as a journalist and was a member of the Parliamentary Press Gallery before taking up a career in law.
 He also worked with national Inuit organizations for several years on land claims and other aboriginal and northern issues.
 Dougald is co-author of Oil Under the Ice, a book dealing with oil exploration in the Arctic.

 Dougald has taught at the Bar Admission Course and at the University of Ottawa.
-More recently he was selected to be included in the 2013 edition of The Best Lawyers in Canada for Employment/Labour and Aboriginal Law.
+More recently, Dougald has been selected by The Best Lawyers in Canada in the areas of Aboriginal Law and Labour and Employment Law since 2008.
+He was also selected as Lawyer of the Year in 2015 for his work in Aboriginal Law.

 Dougald is dedicated to helping his clients understand their legal problems and identify the available options.
 He offers his clients straightforward and clear advice, and assists them to negotiate the legal landscape and find the best resolution to their issues.